johnykvsky/JKDumper/README.md

 It's good to look at log library to see how it works and how it can be customized: [katzgrau][link-klogger]

-This is my choice of logger, but it can be replaced with anything compatibile with \Psr\Log\AbstractLogger
+This is my choice of logger, but it can be replaced with anything compatibile with PSR-3 LoggerInterface

 ## Testing